edgio-docs/edgio-docs/guides/applications/v7/security/managed_rules.md

 ## Preventing False Positives (Ignore List) {/*preventing-false-positives-ignore-list*/}

 The characteristics of certain cookies, headers, and query string arguments may resemble malicious traffic.
-This may result in {{ PRODUCT_SECURITY }} incorrectly identifying a request as a threat.
-Avoid this situation by identifying the cookies, headers, and query string arguments that should be ignored when {{ PRODUCT_SECURITY }} performs threat assessment.
+This may result in {{ PRODUCT }} incorrectly identifying a request as a threat.
+Avoid this situation by identifying the cookies, headers, and query string arguments that should be ignored when {{ PRODUCT }} performs threat assessment.

 **Key information:**